 What is CBRS?

-The Citizens Broadband Radio Service (CBRS) is a shared, wireless broadband service that operates in the 3.5 GHz band in the United States.
-The FCC has allocated the 3.5 GHz band for shared use by federal and non-federal users and has established a three-tier authorization framework to facilitate this sharing.
+The Citizens Broadband Radio Service (CBRS) is a shared, wireless broadband service that operates in the 3.55 GHz band to the 3.7 GHz band in the United States.
+The Federal Communications Commission (FCC) has allocated the CBRS band for shared use by federal and non-federal users and has established a three-tier authorization framework to facilitate this sharing.

 The three tiers are:

-Incumbent Users: Entities that were using the band prior to the CBRS rules being adopted in 2015, including federal radar and satellite earth stations, and grandfathered commercial wireless operations.
+Incumbent Users: Entities that were using the frequency band prior to the CBRS rules being adopted in 2015, including federated wireless & radar and satellite earth stations, the US Navy, and grandfathered commercial wireless operations.

 Priority Access Licensees (PALs): Licensees that will be auctioned off in 10 MHz-wide channels and will have priority access to the spectrum over general authorized access (GAA) users.